-To get you ready for the festival summer, we’ve put together your ultimate music festival guide for 2016.
-Swap your wellies for sunblock, and the summer-long scene of sunbathing, swimming and hedonism, all framed by the crystal clear waters of the Adriatic sea.
+To get you ready for the festival summer, we’ve put together your ultimate music festival guide for 2017.
+Swap your wellies for sunblock and the crystal clear waters of the Adriatic sea.

 Plan your festival summer